 The Antitrust Division has a long tradition of outreach and training for agents and investigators in the federal and state governments.
-The latest instance of this tradition came in 2009 when the Antitrust Division created the MAPS88 programme in response to the passage of the American Recovery and Reinvestment Act (the 2009 economic stimulus bill referred to as the Recovery Act).
+As part of that tradition, the Division created the MAPS programme in 2009, in response to the passage of the American Recovery and Reinvestment Act (the economic stimulus bill referred to as the Recovery Act).
 The Recovery Act directed various government agencies to spend large sums of money in a short period of time with the objective of stimulating the economy.
 The Division chose this time to launch a new training initiative for government officials charged with distributing these sums.
 The Division designed the MAPS programme to train government procurement officials to spot the red flags of collusive behaviour.
-MAPS training uses market analysis to identify potential high-risk bidding areas, and trains officials to identify suspicious patterns in bidding and remarks by contractors that seem to reveal communications with other bidders.
-The MAPS programme also includes recommendations for best practices in procurement designed to insulate the process from bid rigging.89 The MAPS programme continues to be staple training for procurement officers serving state and federal agencies.
+MAPS training uses market analysis to identify potential high-risk bidding areas, and shows officials how to identify suspicious patterns in bidding and remarks by contractors that seem to reveal communications with other bidders.
+The MAPS programme also includes recommendations for best practices in procurement designed to insulate the process from bid rigging.
+The programme continues to be staple training for procurement officers serving state and federal agencies.